Pfizer chases AstraZeneca for potential $100 billion deal

 "We're coming from a position of strength, on our near-term pipeline" of experimental drugs, Read said.

-Recent favourable data includes results for Pfizer's experimental breast cancer medicine palbociclib.
+Recent favorable data includes results for Pfizer's experimental breast cancer medicine palbociclib.

 INDEPENDENT FUTURE